iamarbabkhan/terraform/terraform-project/README.md

-## How to create Ec2 instances using terraform in easy way
+## How to create Ec2 instances using terraform
 #### Pre-requesite:
 1. aws account
 2. iam user in aws